Why is it so important to keep on top of your dog&...

 Signs that the body is unable to stabilise blood glucose levels can show in a number of ways.
 If diabetes is developing, your dog is likely to suffer from one or more of these complaints.
 Monitoring change from normal is important to detect the condition:

-Any of these conditions could be the result of the body reacting to high of glucose in the blood.
+Any of these conditions could be the result of the body reacting to high glucose in the blood.
 Glucose is mainly controlled by a hormone called insulin, which is produced by the pancreas (a gland).
-Where it isn’t doing its job, two types of diabetes can occur:
+When it isn’t doing its job, two types of diabetes can occur:

 Type I Diabetes means your dog is unable to produce insulin.